MEDICAL DISCLAIMER

 Step-by-Step Example

-Calculate IBW with each formula
+Calculate IBW using each formula

 Real-World Use Cases